uranian throne

 A dot soon identifiable as a laden skimmer…

-Still switching his attention through successive eyes, he kept the girl in view as she parked her skimmer, and he watched her haul the nebulee to his feet and lead him by the hand towards the front door of her home.
+Still switching his attention through successive eyes, he kept the girl in view as she parked her skimmer, hauled the nebulee to his feet and led him by the hand towards the front door of her home.

-Haunting the interior of the house, Dynoom maintained his close observation, following the owner from room to room, until she had settled Nyav in an armchair in guest quarters and retired, deep in thought, to her lounge.
+Dynoon, haunting the interior of the house, maintained his close observation, following the owner from room to room until she had settled Nyav in an armchair in guest quarters.
+As soon as she had retired, deep in thought, to her lounge -

 “Hyala,” murmured Dynoom.